-You could say that the Cendol Songkok Tinggi is a thriving family business in Seremban and that would be true, but it is much, much, more than that - it is a thriving kampung business.
+You could say that the Cendol Songkok Tinggi is a thriving family business in Seremban and that would be true, but it is much, much, more than that – it is a thriving business in Kampung Jiboi.

 Founder of Cendol Songkok Tinggi, retired army officer Daud bin Othman started the operation in 2010, as his son Dani explains.